Porta del Popolo: History

 The gate rises still today about a metre and half above the ancient ground level.
 The debris carried by the river during its desultory floods and the slow but continuous flaking of the Pincian Hill had lifted the surrounding ground, so that the elevation of the whole gate could no longer be procrastinated.
 This need had already been felt during the restoration carried out in the 5th century by emperor Honorius, but the intervention was not carried out.

 The present aspect is the result of a rebuilding carried out in the 16th century, when the gate had again gained a great importance for the urban traffic coming from north.
 The outer façade was commissioned by Pope Pius IV to Michelangelo, who in turn assigned the task to Nanni di Baccio Bigio: he erected the gate between 1562 and 1565, taking inspiration from the Arch of Titus.
 The works on the facade were still designed by Michelangelo and the works directed by Jacopo Barozzi da Vignola.
 The four columns of the façade come from the former St. Peter's Basilica and they frame the single, great archway, overlooked by the stone commemorating the restoration and by the papal coat of arms sustained by two cornucopias; the former circular towers were replaced with two powerful square watchtowers and the whole building was garnished with elegant battlements.
 In 1638, two statues of St. Peter and St. Paul, sculpted by Francesco Mochi, were inserted between the two pairs of columns: the statues had been rejected by the Basilica of Saint Paul Outside the Walls and given back to the sculptor without payment.

-The inscription on the central stone, remembering the restoration carried out by Pius IV, says:
+The inscription on the central stone, remembering the restoration carried out by Pius IV, reads: